Chinese Deepfake App Zao Allows People To Face-Swap With Famous Actors In Seconds

 — Business Insider (@businessinsider) September 2, 2019

 Ever since the 2016 United States election, which was plagued by online misinformation, worries have been rising that deepfake technology will pose yet another threat to the United States election process.
-Facebook’s chief executive, Mark Zuckerberg, said back in June that the company is struggling to combat deepfake videos and said it looks to be “”a completely different category” than all misinformation before it.
+Facebook’s chief executive, Mark Zuckerberg, said back in June that the company is struggling to combat deepfake videos and said it looks to be “a completely different category” than all misinformation before it.

 Per The National Review, the FBI is already expecting an increase in foreign election meddling in 2020.
 With the release of apps like Zao — software that is easy to obtain and access — the possibility of fake soundbites or clips spreading is already causing many to worry for the misinformation that will be used to tilt the 2020 elections.